Skip to content

 What is default content in form fields?

-Default content automatically pre-fills form fields with values when a task or kick-off form is opened.
-This saves time for users by reducing data entry and ensures consistency across processes.
+Default content automatically pre-fills form fields with values when a task or kick-off form opens.
+It’s a real time-saver - reducing data entry and keeping things consistent across your processes.

-Default content can be static text, dynamic variables, or system-generated values like the current date.
-Users can still modify these pre-filled values if needed.
+You can use static text, dynamic variables, or system-generated values like today’s date.
+And yes, users can still change these pre-filled values whenever they need to.

 Why should I use default content in form fields?

-• Faster form completion: Users spend less time typing common information.
+• Faster form completion: Users spend way less time typing the same info over and over.

-• Reduced errors: Pre-filled content ensures consistent formatting and reduces typos.
+• Reduced errors: Pre-filled content keeps formatting consistent and cuts down on typos.

-• Better user experience: Forms feel easier to complete when partially filled.
+• Better user experience: Let’s be honest - forms feel so much easier when they’re already partially filled.

-• Dynamic information: Use variables to automatically insert relevant data from earlier steps.
+• Dynamic information: Variables automatically pull in relevant data from earlier steps.
+No more copy-paste.

-• Smart defaults: Set commonly selected options to speed up decision-making.
+• Smart defaults: Set the most commonly selected options to help people decide faster.

 Which field types support default content in Tallyfy?

 Not all form field types support default content.
-Here’s what’s available:
+Here’s what works:

 Text fields (Short text and Long text)

-Text fields offer the most flexibility for default content customization.
+Text fields give you the most flexibility - they’re the workhorses of default content.

-• Static text: Pre-fill with standard phrases, instructions, or examples.
+• Static text: Pre-fill with standard phrases, instructions, or helpful examples.

-• Variables: Insert data from previous form fields or system variables.
+• Variables: Pull data from previous form fields or system variables.

 Selection fields (Dropdown, Radio buttons, Checklist)

-• Default selections: Pre-select the most common choices.
+• Default selections: Choose the most common option and save everyone a click.

-• Multiple defaults: For checklists, you can pre-check multiple items.
+• Multiple defaults: For checklists, you can pre-check several items at once.

 Date fields

-Date fields can automatically calculate appropriate deadlines and timestamps.
+Date fields are smart - they calculate deadlines and timestamps automatically.

-• Current date/time: Automatically set to today’s date.
+• Current date/time: Sets to today’s date.
+Simple.

-• Variable dates: Use date values from earlier form fields.
+• Variable dates: Pull date values from earlier form fields.

 Which field types cannot have default content?

-Certain field types have technical or security limitations.
+Some field types can’t have defaults - mostly for technical or security reasons.
+Here’s why:

-• Table: Cannot pre-fill table rows (though column headers are defined during setup).
+• Table: Can’t pre-fill table rows, though you do set up column headers during configuration.

-• Assignee picker: Cannot pre-select specific users (though you can set default assignments at the step level).
+• Assignee picker: Can’t pre-select specific users here, but don’t worry - you can set default assignments at the step level instead.

 How do I configure default content for form fields?